jkup14/DDP_CPP/README.md

 ![animation](cart_pole_animation.gif)

 #### Highlights
-* Sub 10 ms runtimes for Differential Drive with randomized start and goal states.
+* ~25 µs/iteration, ~2ms solution time for Differential Drive with randomized start and goal states.

 * Animation for trajectories using matplotplusplus